richb-intermapper/ScanSwitchesLogFiles/README.md

 * The first line gives the path and file name of the file being scanned.
 * The second line is a list of the headings for the CSV columns
+* Subsequent lines have this form:
-	* Start Time and End Time show the beginning and end time stamps required to collect this table's data
+	* Start Time and End Time show the beginning and end time stamps required to collect this table's data.
+Blank if no closing line for the table appeared.
-	* Start Line and End Line are the line numbers of the file that show the line for the start of the table data, and the final line for it.
+	* Start Line and End Line are the line numbers of the file that show the line for the start of the table data, and the final line for it. "-" for if no closing line for the table appeared.
 	* IMID is the InterMapper IMID for the device
 	* HexIP is the hexadecimal value of the IP address (*)
 	* KCid is the Kali protocol ID that ties together the <KC_opentable command and its resulting <KR response
 	* TableID tags each of the <KU_tabledata lines that have an entry for this table
 	* IP is the dotted-quad IP address (derived to the HexIP) (*)
 	* Label is the first line of the icon's Label (*)
+	* SysSvc is the value of the sysSerivces.0 for the particular device.
 	* TableName is the name of the table being fetched
 	* Rows is the number of rows returned for the table
-	* Diag contains diagnostic info, if any
+	* Diag contains diagnostic info, if any (see KCid 247 for an example)

 (*) NB: the fields labelled with an asterisk have been retrieved from an SQL command inserting the data into the database